xieyuheng/inner/papers/drafts/semantic-of-de-bruijn-notation.md

 # Semantic

-The direct semantic of De Bruijn notation, is stack based postfix programming language.
+The direct semantic of de Bruijn notation, is stack based postfix programming language.

 # Translating